LuChenLab/DEMINERS/README.md

 The `densecall train` command offers these options:

 - `--config`: Path to the configuration file (default: rna-config.toml).
-- `--workdir`: Directory where the trained model will be saved (default: model/rodan).
+- `--workdir`: Directory where the trained model will be saved (default: model).
 - `--data_dir`: Directory containing training data, with `train.hdf5` and `valid.hdf5`.
 - `--checkpointfile`: Checkpoint file from which to load the model (default: None).
 - `--start_epoch`: Epoch from which to start when fine-tuning (default: 0).